Dhiraj240/fluent-bit-config/README.md

 <img src="./images/version.png">

-2. Built the configuration File as [fluent-basic](/fluent-basic.conf) I have used the required easy format to not to overload this file by opening different [input.conf](/input.conf) and [output.conf](/output.conf)
+2. Built the configuration File as [fluent-basic](/fluent-basic.conf) I have used the required easy format to not to overload this file by including different [input.conf](/input.conf) and [output.conf](/output.conf)